An Overview Of Colour Therapy

 Despite some growth in popularity over the years, colour therapy is still not widely used in Western medicine.
 It is viewed as being somewhat experimental by many medical professionals.

-Some people's moods are instantly improved by seeing greenery while out for a daily run, or they feel a little better while wearing a favorite yellow dress.
+Some people's moods instantly improve by seeing greenery while out for a daily run, or they feel a little better while wearing a favorite yellow dress.
 The practice of colour therapy has Indian roots as well.
 According to Indian philosophy, the chakras in our bodies are enhanced by the seven primary colours on the colour wheel.

 History Of Colour Therapy